 Innovation: Science in Space to Cure Disease on Earth, which was issued partnership with in NASA's Biological and Physical Sciences (BPS) division.
-CASIS decided to select fewer projects for flight to reserve more ISS National allocation Lab for Commercial Service Providers to fly payloads from their customers.
+CASIS also decided to select fewer projects for flight to reserve more ISS National allocation for Lab Commercial Service Providers to fly payloads from their customers.